Mercer (automobile): Type 35R Raceabout and Racing

 Developed in 1910, the 1911 Type-35R Raceabout, a stripped-down, two-seat speedster, designed to be "safely and consistently" driven at over 70 mph, was capable of over 90 mi/h.
 The Raceabout's inline 4-cylinder T-head engine displaced 293 cuin and developed 55 hp at 1,650 revolutions per minute.

 The Mercer Type-35R won five of the six 1911 races it was entered in, losing only the first Indianapolis 500.
 The Raceabout became one of the premier racing cars of the era- highly coveted for its quality construction and exceptional handling.

 In February 1914, Eddie Pullen, who worked at the factory from 1910, won the American Grand Prize held at Santa Monica, California, by racing for 403 mi in a Raceabout.
 Later that same year, Eddie also won The Corona Road Race held in Corona, California, on November 26.
 For winning the 300 mi big car event, Pullen won $4,000 and an additional $2,000 for setting a new world road race record.
 His average speed of 86.5 mph broke the record of 78.72 mph set by Teddy Tetzlaff at Santa Monica in 1912.

 In the 1914 road races in Elgin, Illinois, two Raceabouts collided and wrecked.
 Spencer Wishart, a champion racer who always wore shirt and tie under his overalls, was killed along with the car's mechanic, John Jenter.
 This prompted the company to cancel its racing program.

-A similar model 1913 Mercer Raceabout, known as a Model 35J, is on permanent display at the Simeone Foundation Automotive Museum in Philadelphia, PA, USA.
+A similar model 1913 Mercer Raceabout, known as a Model 35J, is on permanent display at the Simeone Foundation Automotive Museum in Philadelphia, PA, US.

 Fate

 The Mercer Motors Company, then controlled by former Mercer Automobile people, sold their factory to the Roller Bearing Co. of America in 1925.
 All other assets were sold to Curran-McDevitt, the Philadelphia Mercer dealership.
 Production, which had ceased in 1924, was resumed late in the year and continued, though cars were mostly built from parts on hand.
 Mercer produced its last vehicles in 1925, after some 12,893 had been built.

 In 1928 the dormant Mercer Motors Company was sold to a group headed by Harry M. Wahl.
 Wahl contracted with Elcar Motor Company and its engineer Mike Graffis to build new Mercer prototypes.
-Mercer Motors Corporation was incorporated on November 21st, 1929.
+Mercer Motors Corporation was incorporated on November 21, 1929.
 Only one Mercer was completed before the effects of the Great Depression ended production plans.
 This Mercer was shown at the Hotel Montclair during the January 1931 New York Automobile Show and is still extant.